VerdantFox/blog_posts/posts/0003_vim_cheat_sheet/vim_cheat_sheet.md

    default `register`.

-Also note that while in `Insert Mode` you can use `BACKSPACE` and `DEL` as usual to delete characters *before* or *after* your cursor respectivly.
+Also note that while in `Insert Mode` you can use `BACKSPACE` and `DEL` as usual to delete characters *before* or *after* your cursor respectively.
 This form of deletion does not save to the default `register`.

 ## Copy/paste